 Fast data – the V of big data for the age of the customer

-I had the opportunity to meet Ovum’s Richard Edwards at Global Directions, an event organized by Kodak Alaris Information Management, where Richard talked about being ‘customer-adaptive’, a stage – or state – most organizations have certainly not reached yet.
+We had the opportunity to meet Richard Edwards (Ovum, now Omdia, part of Informa Tech) at Global Directions, an event organized by Alaris, where Richard talked about being ‘customer-adaptive’, a stage – or state – most organizations have certainly not reached yet.

 Richard especially tackled the velocity component of Big Data – Fast Data – that has a lot to do with the ability to be customer-adaptive in times where the speed of business is changing fast.
 An interview about a customer-oriented topic where technology/IT and business connect in digital transformation.